microsoftgraph/aspnetcore-webhooks-sample/README.md

 To use the Microsoft Graph Webhook Sample for ASP.NET Core, you need the following:

-- Visual Studio 2015 installed on your development computer.
+- Visual Studio 2017 installed on your development computer.
+- .NET Core 2.1 or later (for example for Windows) installed.
+You can follow the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
+In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).
-- A [work or school account](https://dev.office.com/devprogram).
+- A [work, school or personal account](https://dev.office.com/devprogram).
 A tenant administrator account is required to grant application permissions.
 - The application ID and key from the application that you [register on the Azure Portal](#register-the-app).
 - A public HTTPS endpoint to receive and send HTTP requests.
 You can host this on Microsoft Azure or another service, or you can [use ngrok](#ngrok) or a similar tool while testing.

+### Register the app with your Azure AD tenant
+#### Choose the Azure AD tenant where you want to create your applications

+1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the desired Azure AD tenant
+   (using **Switch Directory**).

 ### Register the app

 This app uses the Azure AD endpoint, so you'll register it in the [Azure Portal](https://portal.azure.com/).

 1. Sign in to the portal using your work or school account.

-2. Choose **Azure Active Directory** in the left-hand navigation pane.
+2. Choose **Azure Active Directory** service in the left-hand navigation pane.

-3. Choose **App registrations**, and then choose **New application registration**.
+3. Choose **App registrations (Preview)**, and then select **New registration**.

-4. Enter a name for the app, and choose **Create application**.

-   a.
-Enter a friendly name for the application.

-   b.
-Choose 'Web app/API' as the **Application Type**.
+4. When the **Register an application page** appears, enter your application's registration information:

+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebhookApp`.

+   - In the **Supported account types** section, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.

+   - In the Redirect URI (optional) section, select **Web** in the combo-box.

-   c.
-Enter *https://localhost:44334/signin-oidc* for the **Sign-on URL**.
+   - Enter *https://localhost:44334/signin-oidc* for the *Redirect URI*.
 This is the base callback URL for this sample.

-   d.
-Click **Create**.
+   - Select **Register** to create the application.

 5. Choose your new application from the list of registered applications.